eclipse-hono/hono/site/content/deployment/enmasse.md

 ## Deploy EnMasse

-First thing we need is to run EnMasse messaging platform on Openshift in a project called `hono`.
+First thing we need is to run EnMasse messaging platform on OpenShift in a project called `hono`.
 For that, download the EnMasse release from the [download page](https://github.com/EnMasseProject/enmasse/releases).
 These instructions were tested using version `0.13.2`.
 Unzipping the release and executing

 ~~~sh
 ./deploy-openshift.sh -n hono -m https://$(minishift ip):8443